joleel3389/sep10-freedom-project/prep/plan.md

 * 4/23/25 - finish wireframe
 * 4/24/25 - find desired fonts, colors, and plan out timeline
 * 4/25/25 - start coding navbar, containers and image for context
-* 4/28/25 - code part A containers, part B containers, and the footer.
+* 4/28/25 - code part A containers and the additional context thing before it
+* 4/29/25 - code part B containers
+* 4/30/25 - code footer and add images
+* 5/1/25 - add images, try to fix stuff and not crash out
-* 4/29/25 - change colors and fonts to correspond with my choices.
+* 5/2/25 - change colors and fonts to correspond with my choices
-* 4/30/25 - add/ensure responsiveness works for the sake of mobile devices
+* 5/3/25 - add/ensure responsiveness works for the sake of mobile devices

 #### MVP